akhodakivskiy/VimFx/documentation/api.md

   - `'none'`: The current keypress is not part of a command shortcut and does not contribute to a count.

+- focus: `String` or `null`.
+The type of currently focused element (_element_) plus current pressed key (_key_) combo.
+You might not want to run commands and suppress the event if this value is anything other than null.
+It has one of the following values:

+  - `'editable'`: element: a text input or a `contenteditable` element.
+    key: anything.
+  - `'activatable'`: element: an “activatable” element (link or button).
+    key: see the [`activatable_element_keys`] option.
+  - `'adjustable'`: element: an “adjustable” element (form control or video player). key: see the [`adjustable_element_keys`] option.
+  - `'other'`: element: some other kind of element that can receive keystrokes, for example an element in fullscreen mode. key: anything.
+  - `null`: the currently focused element does not appear to respond to keystrokes in any special way.

 - command: `null` unless `type` is `'full'`.
 Then it is the matched command.

   This command should usually be run at this point.
 It is suitable to pass on